-- 1. The type of work the individual performs. - 2.
-The type of employer for whom the individual works or will work. - 3.
-The individual's employment background.
+1. The type of work the 2.
+The type of employer for 3.
+The individual's employment individual performs. whom the individual works or background. will work.

 1. The type of work the individual performs.

 WIOA regulations1 define farmwork as activities that involve cultivation and tillage of the soil, dairying, production, cultivation, growing, and harvesting of any agricultural or horticultural commodities.
 This includes the raising of livestock, bees, fur-bearing animals, or poultry, farming of fish, and any practices (including any forestry or lumbering operations) performed by a farmer, or on a farm, as an incident to or in conjunction with such farming operations, including preparation for market, delivery to storage or to market, or to carriers for transportation to market.
 It also includes the handling, planting, drying, packing, packaging, processing, freezing, or grading prior to delivery for storage of any agricultural or horticultural commodity in its unmanufactured state.2